Postmaster general eyes aggressive changes at Postal Service after election

 The plans do not include any infrastructure spending, something Democrats have clamored for as consumer habits change during the pandemic and private-sector competitors use the new demand to build out their distribution networks.
 The Postal Service is in need of new trucks, equipped to carry more packages than paper mail, experts say, and new machines that can process packages.

-It is unclear which of the ideas DeJoy can enact unilaterally, and which require the review of the Postal Regulatory Commission, USPS’s governing board and Congress.
+It is unclear which of the ideas DeJoy can enact unilaterally and which require the review of the Postal Regulatory Commission, USPS’s governing board and Congress.
 Operational changes — strictly how the agency handles mail items — fall under the postmaster general’s purview, though Congress can impose a statutory requirement.
 Changes to “standards,” or price points for delivery products, require review by the regulatory commission.

-Policymakers and previous postal officials have discussed some of the proposals for years, but DeJoy’s ideas go further, the people say.
+Policymakers and previous postal officials have discussed some of the proposals for years, but DeJoy’s ideas go further, the people familiar with the plans say.

-“They go directly to the heart of what Democrats have been saying this postmaster general wants to do to the Postal Service,” said one of the people, who like others, spoke on the condition of anonymity to discuss internal USPS strategy.
+“They go directly to the heart of what Democrats have been saying this postmaster general wants to do to the Postal Service,” said one of the people.
 “This is going to get very hot very fast.”

 “The theme might be construed as there’s no free lunch,” said Kevin Kosar, who studies the Postal Service at the libertarian think tank R Street.
 “Postal policy has a whole lot of competing objectives.
 On the one hand, we’re supposed to have a postal policy that serves everyone easily no matter what the costs may be.
 At the same time we want the Postal Service to break even.
 For some reason we’re still fixated, despite the mail volume drop-off, to deliver mail six days a week.
-It has a highly unionized workforce that bargains for working conditions on the shop floor
+It has a highly unionized workforce that bargains for working conditions on the shop floor.

 “We want a lot of different things, but revenue isn’t what it was 15 years ago and we’re going to have to choose among many different things.”

-Among the most significant changes are policies that would allow the Postal Service to transport its most profitable products — first-class and marketing mail — and periodicals via trucks and trailers, rather than airplanes.

-The Postal Service also could seek annual price increases on packages, the people said.
+In addition to the shift away from plane transport for first-class and marketing mail and periodicals, the Postal Service could seek annual price increases on packages, the people said.
 Last week, the USPS filed for package rate increases ranging from 0.7 percent to 7 percent on five products, including priority express mail and first-class package service, timed to the upcoming holiday season.

 Package rate increases, especially on private shippers who contract with the Postal Service for “last mile” shipping from distribution centers to a customer’s home or business, have long been Trump priority.
-In April, after calling the Postal Service “a joke,” Trump said that he would not approve emergency coronavirus finding for USPS unless it quadrupled package prices.
+In April, after calling the Postal Service “a joke,” Trump said he would not approve emergency coronavirus finding for the USPS unless it quadrupled package prices.

 DeJoy’s potential plans, the people said, also include eliminating the Alaska Bypass program, a federal program exclusive to the state in which the Postal Service subsidizes the cost of freight shipping of groceries and other goods for remote areas to keep its commitment to universal service.
-The program costs USPS about $100 million a year.
+The program costs the USPS about $100 million a year.
 The Postal Service could look to discontinue the program, the people said, unless Congress specifically earmarked funding for it.

 “Eliminating the Alaska Bypass in the minds of other senators would perhaps set a precedent,” Kosar said.
 “What does it mean for Puerto Rico, for American Samoa, for Hawaii?
 Are they the next ones going to be presented with a higher bill?
 The elimination of it would raise political alarms well beyond Alaska.”

-Democratic officials, including House Oversight Chair Carolyn B. Maloney, called for DeJoy’s resignations after his previous policies on overtime and mail delivery trips.
+Ninety House Democrats called for DeJoy’s resignation after his previous policies on overtime and mail delivery trips were implemented.
 The postmaster general spoke with party leaders, including House Speaker Nancy Pelosi (Calif.) and Senate Minority Leader Charles E. Schumer (N.Y.) this week in preparation for the upcoming hearings.

-The NAACP also announced a lawsuit against DeJoy and the Postal Service, joining more than 21 states and other advocacy groups to argue that DeJoy lacked the authority to make cost-cutting changes unilaterally.
+The NAACP also announced a lawsuit against DeJoy and the Postal Service, joining more than 21 states and other advocacy groups to argue that he lacked the authority to make cost-cutting changes unilaterally.

 DeJoy met Wednesday with Sens.
-Gary Peters (D-Mich.) and Thomas R. Carper (D-Del.), the Senate committee’s top Democrats on postal issues.
+Gary Peters (Mich.) and Thomas R. Carper (Del.), the Senate Homeland Security and Governmental Affairs Committee’s top Democrats.
 When pressed on details for post-election plans, DeJoy did not mention these proposals, according to Carper’s office.

 “Americans are experiencing delays and postal workers are seeing changes with their own eyes, and, yet, congressional offices have been told for weeks that nothing has changed at the Postal Service.
 We know now that wasn’t true,” Carper said in a statement.
 “Make no mistake, if these reckless policies are implemented it will undermine this American institution and hurt seniors, rural communities, small businesses and households that lack access to broadband the most.”